Rhapsa scotosialis: Life stages

 The eggs of R. scotosialis are round and slightly flattened on their underside and are either grey blue or yellow when freshly laid and turn a dull purple colour after a couple of days.
 It takes approximately 20 days before the larvae emerge.
 The caterpillar has a brown head and a white body.
 When fully grown the larva is a deep brown colour and is slightly over 1 inch in length.
 Each segment of the body of the caterpillar has a small round protuberance from which come a tuft of hairs.
 The larva pupates in a cocoon hidden in leaf litter on soil.

 Behaviour

 The larvae of this species are difficult to observe as they move infrequently during the day.
 Adults are on the wing throughout the year.
 They are night flying but can be disturbed during the day by beating the dead fronds of tree ferns.
 They are attracted to light and can be observed at night feeding on white rata blossoms.
+They have been collected via a mercury vapour light trap.